wilsonliaows/docs/workbot/workbot-examples.md

 ![Message drop down bar](/assets/images/Workbot/workbot-examples/message-drop.png) *Message drop down bar*

+Note that the button title is the name that will show up on the button and that the button command is a string of words that will do the same thing as a button click.

 ### Message ID

 The message ID refers to the main message on slack.
 Note that if you use the same message ID, you may overwrite the original.